HAL-guru/hal.guru-docs/docs/installation/experienced-users.md

 ---
 title: Advanced installation guide
 description: Advanced installation guide
-date: 2025-03-07
 author: Chris Prusik
 ---

-We strongly recommend using the [default installer](install.md).
+We strongly recommend using the [default installer](index.md).
 The following guide is for advanced users who want to fully understand the installation process.

 For developing AI agents, we recommend using the **Visual Studio Code** editor, which can be downloaded from [Microsoft's website](https://code.visualstudio.com/download).
 Next, you need to install the halguru application along with its extension for this editor.